Midpoint and Center of Minimum Distance – What are They?

 - Scouting for new business locations

-- How do I show labels on my territories?
+- How do I measure distance between my map locations?

 - How do I cluster map pins?